Weaning diarrhea in young rabbits

 Thank you

-Some stages in the life of a rabbit are stressful.
-The fears or anxieties they cause can affect the behavior of the rabbit and make it more susceptible to diseases or infections of bacterial or parasitic origin.
-The digestive tract is particularly affected and the consequence is diarrhea and abdominal pain.
+Some stages in the life of a rabbit can be stressful.
+The resulting fear or anxiety can adversely affect the rabbit's behavior, increasing its vulnerability to diseases or infections of bacterial or parasitic origin.
+The digestive tract is particularly affected, resulting in diarrhea and abdominal pain.

 Weaning is a delicate phase that determines the development of the digestive system in young rabbits.
-The intestine and cecum are gradually invaded by a healthy bacterial flora. in young weak rabbits, it is often the pathogenic bacteria that invade the digestive system rather than healthy bacteria.
-The age of weaning is also important, as the natural process of colonization by bacteria takes place between 6 and 8 weeks.
+The intestine and cecum are gradually invaded by a healthy bacterial flora.
+In young, weak rabbits, it is often the pathogenic bacteria that invade the digestive system rather than the healthy bacteria.
+The age of weaning is also a critical factor to consider, as the natural process of colonization by bacteria typically occurs within the first six to eight weeks.

 Important causes of stress